freenas/freenas-docs/userguide/intro.rst

 When determining the type and size of the target device where %brand% is to be installed, keep these points in mind:

-- the *bare minimum* size is 8 GB.
-This provides room for the operating system and several boot environments.
-Since each update creates a boot environment, this is the *recommended* minimum.
-32 GB provides room for more boot environments.
+- The absolute *bare minimum* size is 8 GB.
+That does not provide much room.
+The *recommended* minimum is 16 GB.
+This provides room for the operating system and several boot environments created by updates.
+  More space provides room for more boot environments and 32 GB or more is preferred.

+- SSDs (Solid State Disks) are fast and reliable, and make very good
+  %brand% operating system devices.
+Their one disadvantage is that they require a disk connection which might be needed for storage disks.

+  Even a relatively large SSD (120 or 128 GB) is useful as a boot device.
+While it might appear that the unused space is wasted, that space is instead used internally by the SSD for wear leveling.
+This makes the SSD last longer and provides greater reliability.

-- when planning to add your own boot environments, budget about 1 GB of storage per boot environment.
+- When planning to add your own boot environments, budget about 1 GB of storage per boot environment.
 Consider deleting older boot environments after making sure they are no longer needed.
 Boot environments can be created and deleted using :menuselection:`System --> Boot`.

-- use quality, name-brand USB sticks, as ZFS will quickly reveal errors on cheap, poorly-made sticks.
+- Use quality, name-brand USB sticks, as ZFS will quickly reveal errors on cheap, poorly-made sticks.

-- for a more reliable boot disk, use two identical devices and select them both during the installation.
+- For a more reliable boot disk, use two identical devices and select them both during the installation.
 This will create a mirrored boot device.

+.. note:: Current versions of %brand% run directly from the operating system device.
+Early versions of %brand% ran from RAM, but that has not been the case for years.

 .. _Storage Disks and Controllers: